The best film cameras in 2024: recapture the magic of film in the digital age

 Max 400 ISO

 The Canon AF35ML is a cheap and cheerful 35mm film camera for taking some quick snapshots without having to do all that much work.
-While this isn’t the coolest camera to come out of the film era, it has a unique following of its own.
+While this isn’t the coolest camera to come out of the film era, it has a following all its own.

-The camera is fully automatic, including the focus, so you don't have to worry about any settings except if you want the flash on or off.
-I think that this camera is best described as the ultimate reloadable camera – the perfect camera for handing around at a party, on holiday, or even passing to a child, and knowing that you are going to get good results (providing they do a good job of framing that is).
-Framing is made somewhat easier by the optical viewfinder, whilst it isn't the clearest viewfinder, it gives a good enough idea of the scene.
+The camera is fully automatic, including the focus, so you don't have to worry about any settings apart from whether you want the flash on or off.
+I think this camera is best described as the ultimate reloadable camera – the perfect camera for handing around at a party, on holiday, or even passing to a child, and knowing that you are going to get good results (providing they do a good job of framing, that is).
+Framing is made somewhat easier by the optical viewfinder; while it isn't the clearest viewfinder, it gives a good enough idea of the scene.

-Other point-and-shoot cameras in this class also can't hold a candle to the AF35ML's lens.
-With a f/1.9 aperture lens, it is much wider than is common, so can perform better in low light as well as getting some nice subject separation.
-The lens is also higher quality than the plastic-y build might suggest and outputs clean and consistent photos.
+Other point-and-shoot cameras in this class can't hold a candle to the AF35ML's lens.
+With a f/1.9 aperture lens, it is much wider than usual, so can perform better in low light, as well as getting some nice subject separation.
+The lens is also higher-quality than the plastic-y build might suggest, and outputs clean and consistent photos.
 With built-in flash, it makes it great to take out at night as well.

 This isn't a camera for capturing great artistry, but for capturing memories with ease, this is certainly a fantastic option.
-The AF35ML can usually be found for under $100 / £100 although sometimes decent copies can be found for half of that price.
+The AF35ML can usually be found for under $100 / £100, although sometimes decent copies can be found for half that.

 Find used Canon AF35ML deals on eBay (US)